greenriver/hmis-warehouse/docs/developer_setup.md

 # Developer Setup
+The following document provides a brief overview of how to setup the Open Path Warehouse for local development.
+Once you have the application running, you may find the [developer data guide](developer_data.md) and [developer FAQ](developer_faq.md) useful in gaining more familiarity with the application.

 The warehouse application consists of three main parts:
 1. The Rails Application Code
 2. The Rails Application Database